ESMValGroup/ESMValCore/doc/recipe/preprocessor.rst

   `bin_range`.
-  If `bins` is a sequence, it defines a monotonically increasing array of bin edges, including the rightmost edge, allowing for non-uniform bin widths. also calculate the distance of the reference dataset with itself.
+  If `bins` is a sequence, it defines a monotonically increasing array of bin edges, including the rightmost edge, allowing for non-uniform bin widths.
 * ``bin_range`` (:obj:`tuple` of :obj:`float` or ``None``, default: ``None``):
   The lower and upper range of the bins.
   If ``None``, `bin_range` is simply (``cube.core_data().min(),